Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-useLazyQuery.md

 ## Challenge!

-Using your GraphQL Weather Server write a couple queries using variables.
-In the Graphiql browser you must define your variables in the "Variables" tab in the lower left of the window.
-When writing variables you might write them as JSON.
+Using your GraphQL Weather Server write a couple queries **using variables**.
+- In the Graphiql browser you must define your variables in the **"Variables"** tab in the lower left of the window.
+- When writing variables you might write them as **JSON**.

 ---